apitlekays/OmekaThemeDev-HispanicLiverpoolCC/README.md

 * Absolute positioning should be avoided, in case there's an 'admin-bar' conflict.

 ### From development perspective
 * To begin to use bootstrap v3 in future projects so that the code will be more manageable.
-*To have a proper steps of setting up projects in local development environment.
+* To have a proper steps of setting up projects in local development environment.
+* SimpleContactForm needs to be edited in its original plugin folder, unlike Simple Pages that can be replaced with its own directory in the theme folder.
+For the Simple Pages use case, see tutorial from InteractiveMechanics, below.

 ## Useful Resources (Omeka Development)
 * Displaying total number of items (http://omeka.org/forums/topic/display-total-items-in-omeka-20)